 An 8-inch chef's knife, also referred to as a cooks' knife, is the one to choose if you can only have one kitchen knife.
-Experts say it can handle most kitchen tasks all by itself.
-Since this knife is the kitchen workhorse, it's crucial to find one that feels good in your hand; with the right weight and balance and a comfortable handle.
+Experts say a chef's knife can handle most kitchen tasks all by itself.
+Since this knife is the kitchen workhorse, it's crucial to find one that feels good in your hand, with the right weight and balance and a comfortable handle.
 It should be sharp enough to disjoint a chicken or thinly slice a tomato without crushing it.
 While 8-inches is the most common size, if you have smaller or larger hands, you may be more comfortable with a 6- or -10-in chef's knife instead.

 A santoku knife is similar to a chef's knife but with a shorter, thinner blade and a straighter edge.
-They also have indentations in the blade that help keep starchy foods, like potatoes, from sticking as they're sliced.
-They're particularly suited to dealing with vegetables, and we read many reviews from vegetarians who say this is their go-to knife.
+It also has indentations in the blade that help keep starchy foods, like potatoes, from sticking as they're sliced.
+Santuko knives are particularly well-suited to dealing with vegetables, and we read many reviews from vegetarians who say santuko-style is their go-to knife.

 Serrated bread knives are not just for slicing bread.
-The best bread knife, experts say, is 10 inches long so that it can handle even the largest loves of crusty, artisan bread.
+The best bread knife, experts say, is 10 inches long so that it can handle even the largest loves of crusty, artisan bread with one swipe.
 However, these knives can also be used for slicing tomatoes, watermelon and cakes.
-Some serrated knives are made in smaller sizes, so aren't as useful for cutting larger loaves of bread, but many reviewers say they still cut smaller loaves well and are more versatile for other tasks.
+Some serrated knives are made in smaller sizes that aren't as useful for cutting larger loaves of bread, but many reviewers say they still cut smaller loaves well and are more versatile for other tasks.